 Definition and Examples of a Credit Review

-A credit review is a method lenders use to evaluate your overall financial health, especially when you’re seeking larger amounts of credit, such as a mortgage.
+A credit review is a method that lenders use to evaluate your overall financial health, especially when you’re seeking larger amounts of credit, such as a mortgage.
 During a credit review, lenders look at your financial and credit history, as well as factors that contribute to your ability to repay a loan, like your income and credit utilization (how much you currently owe vs. your total credit limit).

 - Alternate names: Credit assessment, credit analysis, account monitoring